shreekumar3d/soib_2023/cloud_helpers/README.md

 # Setting up the Cluster for Job Execution

     $  ./do-cluster-setup.sh

-Note: the "-A" is important, else the script will fail.

 This script will take a few minutes.
 It will install the dependencies required in every compute node, including the azure CLI and the SoIB container.